-The number of persons authorized to receive cash or checks is restricted to the President, Treasurer, the Player Agent, the VP of Fields, the Sponsor Chairperson, the Concession Manager, and persons designated by the President during specific events.
+The number of persons authorized to receive cash or checks is restricted to the President, Treasurer, Player Agent, VP of Fields, Sponsor Chairperson, Concession Manager, and persons designated by the President during specific events.
 The names of all such persons will be reported to the Treasurer before they handle cash and will be instructed by the Treasurer concerning the conditions for their doing so.